shsagir/play-area-sync/docs/quirks.md

 ## No root shell

+Professinal Apps only have [remote SSH execution](/remote-ssh-execution-pro).
 [Universal Apps](/app-uni) are coming with a SSH environment, but that is not a root shell, it's "jailed".
 So you can use it for deployment and for common tasks around development.

 Therefore, it's NOT possible to install software like: FFmpeg, Node, NPM, jpegoptim, optipng, Gulp, webpack or Rails.
+The Pro Stack has the [Worker Component](/worker-pro) to have CPU intensive long running tasks run in the background.

 Sounds scary?
 Embrace the idea of decoupled services, don't let your users wait, while your application is crunching a video.
-That's by design:
+Consider to use an alternative or a third party service.

+### wkhtmltopdf

+wkhtmltopdf is a popular library to convert HTML to PDF.
+It's NOT installed and you can not install it on your own for reasons named above.
+Check out the following alternatives:

+* [dompdf](https://github.com/dompdf/dompdf) is a PHP only PDF CSS renderer
+* Use PDF as a service like [cloudconvert](https://cloudconvert.com/) or [others](https://stackoverflow.com/a/5344424/1449386)
+* Rethink if you really need PDF?
+An invoice in HTML is sometimes Ok too.
+Lesss tech = less trouble
+* Consider PDF creation on the client side with JS in the browser, with [jsPDF](https://parall.ax/products/jspdf) or alike

 ### Performance